How to deal with timewasters when you run a small business

 Dealing with freeloaders

-There are many people who will seek your free advice when you work for yourself.
+Many people will seek your free advice when you work for yourself.
 It comes with the territory.
 Weirdly, I never got asked for help when I worked for someone else, but since launching my own business, there have been many freeloaders wanting my skills and experience without having to pay for it.

 How do you tackle these types?
 Well, I used to help them all – but then I realised how much of my time and energy was being hijacked.
 Life is too short.
 Don't feel guilty about turning people down gently and politely saying no. You will feel liberated when you realise that you're not doing anything wrong by taking back control of your life.
 Read my tips on when and how to say 'no' when freelancing.